ByronChung/Voting-System/README.md

 # Voting-System

 ## What it does
-An Ethereum Decentralized Application of a voting system.
+An Ethereum Decentralized Application of a voting system using blockchain and smart contracts.

-The application uses smart contracts and uses the Ethereum blockchain to allow accounts on Meta Mask to vote for candidates.
+The application uses smart contracts to validate candidate votes and uses the Ethereum blockchain to allow accounts on Meta Mask to vote for candidates.

 ## How to run?
 Type npm run dev on console to run the code.